-The Shattocke Y16884 common ancestor is estimated to have been born about AD 1350.
+The Shattocke Y17171 common ancestor is estimated to have been born about AD 1350.
 We do not know where he lived, Europe or England.
-All we know is that DNA testing has discovered there are two main Shattocke branches and up to six sub-branches that emanate from Y16884, all who have genealogies that trace back to the west Somerset in England.
+All we know is that DNA testing has discovered there are two main Shattocke branches and up to six sub-branches that emanate from Y17171, all who have genealogies that trace back to the west Somerset in England.
 It is probable that Shattockes did not begin branching until the early 15th century.
-In other words Y16884 only had one surviving son and possibly his grandson only had one surviving son.
-Y16884 was probably born just as the plague struck England.
+In other words Y17171 only had one surviving son and possibly his grandson only had one surviving son.
+Y17171 was probably born just as the plague struck England.
 This graphic tells the story:

 Around 1350 when the plague struck, the population fell off of a cliff, and for 100 years the population slowly declined.
-Then it took off.
+As you see on the graphic, it continued to decline until 1450.
+Then it recovered.
 That is the most plausible explanation for the formation of the major branches of the family in the late 15th century.

 The Earliest Shattocke Records